sclampet/I-have-more-money-than/README.md

 ## Discussion
 I used the following technologies: Swift, XCTest, UIKit, SVProgressHUD

-I'm most proud of the apps easily extended architecture, file organization, and simplistic design.
+I'm most proud of the app's easily extended architecture, file organization, and simplistic design.

-Ultimately, where I think this app is lacking is in its testing suit.
+Ultimately, where I think this app is lacking is in its testing suite.
 I feel that more time should be dedicated to creating a more robust test suite overall that would include more e2e tests and more unit testing on my network manager specifically.
-I did create a mock urlsession class to test that the proper endpoint was being targeted, but I was unable to fully build out a mock network manager to test that the proper data was being returned and handled, and any errors would also be handled appropriately.
-I was unfortunately short on time and therefore my test suite has suffered.
+I did create a mock urlsession class to test that the proper endpoint was being targeted, but due to the time constraints I decided to place more emphasis on the UI than fully mocking the network manager.
+I felt that this was a decent tradeoff in this scenario since ultimately this billionaire wants to massage his ego and this first version of the app has a relatively simple network request.

 ## Demo
 <p align="center">